micmejia/bible-dump/AMPC/Acts/Acts 10.md

-And they said, Cornelius, a centurion (captain) who is just _and_ upright _and_ in right standing with God, being God-fearing _and_ obedient and well spoken of by the whole Jewish nation, has been instructed by a holy angel to send for you to come to his house; and he [^b]has received in answer [to prayer] a warning to listen to _and_ act upon what you have to say.
+And they said, Cornelius, a centurion (captain) who is just _and_ upright _and_ in right standing with God, being God-fearing _and_ obedient and well spoken of by the whole Jewish nation, has been instructed by a holy angel to send for you to come to his house; and he has received in answer [to prayer] a warning to listen to _and_ act upon what you have to say.